twilio/voice-quickstart-android/README.md

 > **Deprecation Notice - Versions prior to 2.0.4**
 >
 > Please note that **older versions of the Programmable Voice Android library prior to 2.0.4 are deprecated and will stop working on September 13, 2018**.
 Please make sure you’re using the latest version of the library in your apps, and make sure your customers update their apps by that date.
-For more information please review the [knowledge base](https://support.twilio.com/hc/en-us/articles/360002897814-Legacy-Twilio-Programmable-Voice-SDKs-impacted-by-SSL-certificate-deprecation).
+For more information please review the following knowledge base [article](https://support.twilio.com/hc/en-us/articles/360002897814-Legacy-Twilio-Programmable-Voice-SDKs-impacted-by-SSL-certificate-deprecation).

 Get started with Voice on Android: